 This project proved to me that building a believable interface and building a world are often inseparable.
 By grounding UI in lore and making interaction part of the narrative, I created something that felt more like a living system than a collection of screens.

-What I loved most about diving into this project was the fact I pushed myself into new territory — teaching myself aspects Unreal Engine (MetaHuman), exploring deeper into After Effects for motion where Figma fell short, and even prototyping environments with 3D assets to test immersion in real time.
-Each step stretched my skills and forced me to think about UX not just as usability, but as storytelling.
+What I enjoyed most about this project was pushing into new territory.
+I taught myself parts of Unreal Engine with MetaHuman, explored deeper motion work in Adobe After Effects where Figma fell short, and even prototyped environments with 3D assets to test immersion in real time.
+Each step stretched my skillset and pushed me to think about UX not just as usability, but as storytelling.

 ETHOS remains unfinished by design.
 It’s a world I’ll continue to expand, refine, and challenge myself with.
-And that’s the point: it’s not just a case study, but a reminder that the best design work doesn’t stop at function.
+And I guess that’s the point: it’s not just a case study, but a reminder that the best design work doesn’t stop at function.
 It shapes belief.
 Who knows…maybe one day it could become a reality.
-Until then, I’ll happily continue to build this world.
+Until then, I’ll happily continue to build this world!

 Resources: